High Holy Days Information

 Teens will have 4 options to choose from:

-- Kehillah Service* (Community Service) for ages 9-120.*Our brand new service is a unique, community-centered High Holy Day experience designed to be more intimate, interactive, and accessible for all.
+• Kehillah Service* (Community Service) for ages 8-120.*Returning for the second year, our Kehillah service is a unique, community-centered High Holy Days experience designed to be more intimate, interactive, and accessible for all.

-- Volunteer Program for 9th-12th graders ONLY, to help with younger kids attending the youth-drop off program.
-Volunteer placements will be made based on limited space, availability, and following contact with Rabbi Ruberg or Adam to ensure each teen is a good fit for the role.
-Please note, not all applicants will receive a volunteer placement this year.
+• Volunteer Program for 9th-12th graders ONLY, to help with younger kids attending the youth-drop off program.
+Volunteer placements will be made based on limited space, availability, and following contact with Rabbi Ruberg or Adam Schwartzbard to ensure each teen is a good fit for the role.
+Please note, not all applicants will receive a volunteer placement.

 IMPORTANT DETAILS